 Tian Xu

-Tian is a third-year Ph.D. student at CU Boulder, advised by Dr. Stephen Voida, a member of TMI (Too Much Information) lab, and a research affiliate of IRL (Internet Rules Lab) directed by Dr. Casey Fiesler.
-Tianās research lies at the intersection of human-computer interaction, health informatics, and design, centering on understanding technology-mediated health management strategies in peopleās day-to-day life, designing novel context-aware health support technology or systems (e.g., algorithm-enhanced health technology), and examining peopleās lived experiences with health technology, data, and AI from STS and sociotechnical perspectives.
+Tian’s research lies at the intersection of human-computer interaction, health informatics, and design, centering on understanding technology ecosystem and personal health infrastructure mediating mental and physical health management in people’s day-to-day life, designing novel context-aware health technology or systems (e.g., algorithm-enhanced health technology), and examining lived experiences with health technology, data, and AI from STS perspectives.
 She is also interested in studying privacy concerns over health technology use.
-Before joining INFO at CU Boulder, she earned a M.S. in information management at Syracuse University.

 news

-Apr 18, 2024 | Iām honored to have been awarded CARTSS and Beverly Sears research grants to study how future technology can better support situated self-management for peopleās mental health and wellbeing! |
+Apr 18, 2024 | I’m honored to have been awarded CARTSS and Beverly Sears research grants to study how future technology can better support situated self-management for people’s mental health and wellbeing! |

 ---|---|